wordbit/wordbit/content/posts/2021-09-30-fitter-happier-more-productive.markdown

 With no new sensors, no new design (despite the erroneous rumours of a square chassis), and not even a new chipset, the only thing going for the Apple Watch Series 7 is a screen with 1mm shaved off the bezels and slightly faster charging.
 Oh, and improved dust resistance of course.
 Such feature paucity makes me feel good about getting the Series 6 last year: [my analysis]({{< relref "2020-12-31-the-apple-watch-series-6.markdown" >}}) back then was spot on - the Apple Watch reached it's peak in 2020.

-The crack marketing team also decided to inflate the importance of this year's iPhone upgrade by calling it the iPhone 13 instead of the iPhone 12S.
+Apple's crack marketing team also decided to inflate the importance of this year's iPhone upgrade by calling it the iPhone 13 instead of the iPhone 12S.
 I totally get it - "S" year upgrades (same external design with updated internals) don't sound as exciting.
 But in cold hard reality, that is exactly what the iPhone 13 is - an "S" year upgrade.

 That's not to say that "S" year upgrades are bad - many tech enthusiasts actually prefer the refinements offered on a time-tested design rather than the riskier early adoption of a new design.
 I went with the 6S partly for this reason, and it has indisputably stood the test of time.